Jerusalem Travel Guide

 International flights to Jerusalem and Tel Aviv land at Ben-Gurion International Airport, which is situated nine miles (14km) southeast of Tel Aviv, and 30 miles (50km) west of Jerusalem.
 It takes about 40 minutes to drive from the airport to Jerusalem and there are buses and taxis available.

 Did you know?

 - The city of Jerusalem is over 3,000 years old.

 - Considering the number of people, of various religions, who hold Jerusalem sacred, it can be called the most holy city in the world.

 - Jerusalem has more than 2,000 archaeological sites.

 Jerusalem © Neta Bartal

-The Old City can be accessed through seven of the eight gates punctuating the ancient walls enveloping it.
+The Old City is accessible through seven of eight gates in the ancient walls surrounding it.
 Within these walls are the separate quarters of the Muslim, Jewish, Christian and Armenian communities.
-A dazzling array of merchandise can be purchased from the lively Arab souk (open-air market), and meandering through the narrow corridors and cobbled pavements of the ancient centre inevitably provides a feast of sensations.
-For an orientation of the Old City it is best to set off along the Ramparts Walk, originally designed for watchmen, or to climb the Citadel of David for a panoramic vista of the eternally fascinating city of Jerusalem.
+A dazzling array of merchandise can be purchased from the lively Arab souk (open-air market).
+Meandering through the narrow corridors and cobbled pavements of the ancient centre inevitably provides a feast of sensations.
+For an orientation of the Old City, it's best to set off along the Ramparts Walk (originally designed for watchmen), or to climb the Tower of David for a panoramic vista of the eternally fascinating city of Jerusalem.

-Although famous for its many remarkable historical and religious sites, Jerusalem does have more modern attractions too; the city has all you would expect in the way of amenities, shopping, restaurants and nightlife, although if you are visiting Israel primarily for these sorts of activities Tel Aviv may be more to your liking.
+Although famous for its many remarkable historical and religious sites, Jerusalem also has more modern attractions.
+The city has everything visitors would expect by way of amenities, shopping, restaurants and nightlife, though Tel Aviv is a better destination for these sorts of experiences.